所屬分類:報告與見解發佈時間:2026-03-06

 Good |

-Such finance instruments or finance frameworks comply with all necessary practices of the Green, Social, Sustainability or Sustainability-Linked Bond Principles or the Green, Social or Sustainability-Linked Loan Principles and may incorporate some, but not all, of the recommendations therein practices and market best practices. |
+Such finance instruments or finance frameworks comply with all necessary practices of the Green, Social, Sustainability or Sustainability-Linked Bond Principles or the Green, Social or Sustainability-Linked Loan Principles and may incorporate some, but not all, of the recommended practices and market best practices. |

 Aligned |